play-co/gcif/README.md

 Slated for inclusion in version 1.1 of the file format:

++ Try global filter and direct Huffman/LZ encoding of the input data for very small images.

++ Try scanline filtering and direct Huffman/LZ encoding of the input data for very small images, like PNG.

 + Try filter zone rectangles: 8x2, 16x1, etc

 + Support for images as large as 65536x65536 with custom memory allocator and